SubZtep/depth/README.md

    $ pnpm build
    # check github action that deploy the demo page.
    ```
-   Static files goes to `web/dist`.
+   Static files go to `web/dist`.
 Also, the _GitHub Action_ deploys the demo page automatically.

 5. CI generates [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) config to the project root: